-When developing an assessment model, the STAT should follow accepted best practices.
-However, for some technical issues, there is not yet general agreement on what constitutes best practice.
-To produce greater consistency among assessments in the approaches taken to common technical problems, the groundfish STATs should follow accepted practices guidelines that will be developed by the SSC and distributed to the STATs and STAR Panels following the November 2020 meeting.
-An outline of topics that will be covered in the 2020 Accepted Practices Guidelines for Groundfish Stock Assessments is provided in Appendix G. The STATs may diverge from the guidelines if they provide adequate justification to the STAR panel and in the assessment document.
+be developed by the SSC and distributed to the STATs and STAR Panels following the November 2022 meeting.
+An outline of topics that will be covered in the 2022 Accepted Practices Guidelines for Groundfish Stock Assessments is provided in Appendix G. The STATs may diverge from the guidelines if they provide adequate justification to the STAR panel or Groundfish subcommittee and in the assessment document.